 At Emerson, 6th graders are amongst our upperclassmen—the “top dogs.”
 Leadership opportunities exist that wouldn’t at other schools, and students mature at an appropriate pace with less pressure to fit in with a high school crowd.

-Our younger students benefit from this K-8 environment too, with “big brother” and “big sister” mentors, reading buddies, and many other opportunities throughout the year.
+Our younger students benefit from this Y5-8 environment too, with “big brother” and “big sister” mentors, reading buddies, and many other opportunities throughout the year.